info201b-au2022/project-SirBlank/docs/p01-proposal.md

 These data are collected by Alexander Carther, Kassandra Martinchek, Breno Braga, Signe-Mary McKernan, and Caleb Quakenbush, the creators of the project “Debt in America”.
 They started this project because they wanted to show the debt differences that can reinforce the wealth gap between white communities and communities of color.
 They collected data from major credit bureaus from February 2022 and US Census Bureau’s American Community Survey from 2015 to 2019.
 The data collection effort was funded by the Annie E. Casey Foundation and the Ford Foundation.
 The data is trustworthy as the Urban Institute is a highly respected nonprofit research organization.
 Communities of color are likely to benefit from the data as the dataset shed light on the wealth differences between white communities and communities of color.
 We obtained the data by searching about medical debt in America on Google.

 ##### Healthcare Professional Shortages by Counties:
-The data was collected by HRSA, Health Resources & Service Administration since 2006.
-HRSA is funded with annual appropriations of $13.3 billion in their fiscal year, 2022.
-The purpose of the data is to decide whether or not the area is a Health Professional Shortage Area (HPSA).
+We chose the dataset on Health Professional Shortage Area in order to see where in the United States were struggling due to low medical healthcare staffing and were designated as HPSA, Health Professional shortage Area.
+The data was collected by HRSA, Health Resources & Service Administration, and has been collected since 2006, daily HRSA is funded with annual appropriations of $13.3 billion in their fiscal year, 2022..
+They are used to decide whether or not the area is a HPSA.
 More than 34 federal programs depend on this data collection of HPSA designations.
 They use the data in order to determine eligibility or even as a funding preference.
 From this, the areas that are HPSA will be benefited from the funds that are given based on the data.
 The data is trustworthy because not only the data itself is very recent but the HRSA is an agency of the U.S. Department of Health and Human Services which is an executive branch department of the U.S. federal government.
 We obtained the data through researching on Google, and we did credit the source of the data accordingly.

 ##### Life Expectancy at Birth in America by Counties: